 Non-lodging guests can purchase a day pass for either a whole or half day.
 These are available online and at our ticket window, but we highly recommend you purchase yours ahead of time.
 Equipment rentals are available as well.

-No matter how you choose to visit, you will have a wonderful time skiing and snowshoeing on our beautiful property this month.
+No matter how you choose to visit, you will have a wonderful time skiing and snowshoeing on our beautiful property in March.